SinianLiu/webapp-terraform/README.md

 # Network Structure & Cloud Computing Project
-This is an ongoing project which has been finished by 60% **Inside each folder, there is README.md file containing way more detailed configurations and steps.**
+This is an ongoing project which has been finished by 60% \n **Inside each folder, there is README.md file containing way more detailed configurations and steps.**

 # Project Structure: